Subframe Assembly - Rear (Remove and Replace)

 Install the bolt that attaches the

-- Repeat steps 60 and 61 for the RH side of the vehicle.
+Figure 4.
+LH side shown, RH similar - Repeat steps 71 and 72 for the RH side of the vehicle.

 - Partially lower and lock the vehicle to a comfortable working height.